NixOS/nixpkgs/maintainers/README.md

 # Nixpkgs Maintainers

-The *Nixpkgs maintainers* are people who have assigned themselves to maintain specific individual packages.
+Unlike other packaging ecosystems, the maintainer doesn't have exclusive control over the packages and modules they maintain.
+This more fluid approach is one reason why we scale to so many packages.

+## Definition and role of the maintainer

+The main responsibility of a maintainer is to keep the packages they maintain in a functioning state, and keep up with updates.
+In order to do that, they are empowered to make decisions over the packages they maintain.

+By default, we expect committers to wait at least a week before merging changes on packages they are not maintaining.
+This should leave enough time for the maintainers to provide feedback.
+The only exception would be for tiny version bumps and security updates that could be merged faster.

+In case of conflict, the maintainer takes priority and is allowed to revert the changes.
+This can happen for example if the maintainer was on holiday.

+### How to become a maintainer

 We encourage people who care about a package to assign themselves as a maintainer.
+You don't require to have nixpkgs commit access to do so.

+In order to do so, add yourself to the [`maintainer-list.nix`](./maintainer-list.nix), and then to the desired package's `meta.maintainers` list, and send a PR with the changes.

+### How to lose maintainer status

+Maintainers that have become inactive for more than 3 months on a given package can be removed.
+This helps us keep an accurate view of what parts of nixpkgs are well maintained or not.

+The maintainer is welcome to come back at any time.

+### Tools for maintainers

 When a pull request is made against a package, OfBorg will notify the appropriate maintainer(s).

 ## Reviewing contributions